What is the Emergency Medicine Action Fund?

 How can you make a payment?
 Is there an installment plan?

-Those interested in contributing at any level can find a contribution form online.
+Those interested in contributing at any level can find contribution instructions (including an online option) here.
 Installments can be set up but the total contribution pledged must be paid in full within 12 months.
-The goal is to raise $1 million in the Action Fund’s first year and we hope to grow to $2 million in year two.

 What else do you need to know?

 All contributors to the Action Fund will receive regular activity reports, be eligible to participate in meetings with executive branch staff, U.S. Representatives and Senators, and have access to an EM Action Fund website.
-For further information, please contact Gordon Wheeler, ACEP’s Associate Executive Director, at 800-320-0610, ext.
+For further information, please contact Laura Wooster, ACEP’s Associate Executive Director for Public Affairs, at 800-320-0610, ext.
 3016.